rsh/rockbox-themes/README.md

 # TODO

-- [ ] Put screenshots in the README.
+- [ ] BUG: Quick Screen UI elements disappear when setting shuffle and repeat.
+This bug also exists in the upstream theme, SNAZZY.
-- [ ] Once the theme stabilizes, submit it to the Rockbox website.
+- [ ] If track number is not set, don't display "TRACK" text on WPS

 - [ ] The smallest text in the theme is fuzzy.
 Find an alternative font to replace 15-VictorMono that looks sharper, doesn't require anti-aliasing at such a small size.
     - Some options:
     - 7x13